bougioukas/musicolor/README.md

 # musicolor
-Color scales generated from music album covers ready to be used in ggplot visualization
+Color scales generated from music album covers ready to be used in ggplot visualizations

 ## Overview